zeek/package-manager/doc/package.rst

   message an know to upgrade instead of seeing a cryptic error/exception, or worse, seeing no errors, but without the desired functionality being performed.
-  Note that this feature itself is only available :program:`since v1.2`.
+  Note that this feature itself is only available :program:`since bro-pkg v1.2`.

 - The full git URL may be directly specified in the `depends` metadata if you want to force the dependency to always resolve to a single, canonical git